 I am passionate about using machine learning to improve peoples’ lives.
 I am currently pursuing a PhD in computer science at the University of Washington's Paul G. Allen School of Computer Science & Engineering.
 Previously, received dual masters degrees in Applied Statistics and Information Science at the University of Michigan, where I worked with Christopher Brooks in the Educational Technology Collective (etc) and received the Margaret Mann Award.
 I received a BA in Philosophy from the University of Michigan, where I received the William K. Frankena Prize.
-I have worked as a data science engineering and visualization intern at GoPro, an educational data mining research intern with Ryan Baker at the Penn Center for Learning Analytics, and a data science Professional Practice Fellow at ProQuest.
+I have experience in machine learning research and software development at Google, GoPro, ProQuest, and the Penn Center for Learning Analytics.
 Previously, I served for five years as a K-12 mathematics and technology educator in Miami-Dade Country Public Schools and with KIPP New Orleans Schools.

 3/2019: our paper Evaluating the Fairness of Predictive Student Models Through Slicing Analysis received the Best Full Research Paper Award at LAK19.